OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

     const attachment = { ...CardFactory.adaptiveCard(renderedCard), preview: previewCard };

 ```
-The unfurled adaptive card will be like:
+In Teams, the unfurled adaptive card will be like:

 ![stageView](./images/stageView.png)